Dog Tips

 Why Are Onions Toxic to Dogs?

 Onions, along with other members of the Allium family (garlic, leeks, shallots), contain N-propyl disulfide, a compound that disrupts red blood cell function in dogs.
-Canines lack the enzymes necessary to metabolize this substance.
+Canines lack the enzymes necessary to metabolize this substance1.

 Symptoms of Onion Poisoning in Dogs

-Initial signs of onion toxicity might include:
+Initial signs of onion toxicity might include1:

-Signs of hemolytic anemia may include:
+Signs of hemolytic anemia may include2:

 • Pale gums